Docs · Channels

 Verify in settings

-Back on /dashboard/settings, the new account appears under Email Accounts with a champagne dot and the status pill reading active.
+Back on /dashboard/settings, the new account appears under Email mailboxes with a champagne dot and the status pill reading active.
 The daily counter shows 0/50 on day one, Eli ramps that up automatically as the mailbox warms.

 If the dot is red and the row says "Disconnected, reconnect to resume sending," the password was rejected after save, head back to step 2 and regenerate.